 The business world runs on data.
 Information is plentiful, and making the best use of the data companies collect will usually lead to sustained success.
 When talking about data in today’s business world, a number of terms will typically pop up.
-Among the most common include business intelligence and data analytics.
+Among the most common data science terms, you’ll find business intelligence and data analytics.
 You’ve likely run across these terms yourself.
 Many organizations are using business intelligence and analytics within their processes, but how many truly know what these terms mean?
 The world of big data, after all, is a relatively recent development.
 Understanding both of them is important, so let’s take a look at how they are similar and what differentiates them.

-Defining Business Intelligence and Data Analytics
+What Are Business Intelligence and Data Analytics?

 We’ll begin with a look at the basic definition of both of these terms.
 According to Forrester, business intelligence (BI) is “a set of methodologies, processes, architectures, and technologies that leverage the output of information management processes for analysis, reporting, performance management, and information delivery.”